hipstersmoothie/hipstersmoothie.com/pages/garden/Podcast Tooling.md

 ## Podcast Distribution

 There are **a lot** of place you can publish a podcast.
-Becuase of the there are also a lot of apps that handle this for you and streamline the process.
+Because of the there are also a lot of apps that handle this for you and streamline the process.
 Instead of uploading your podcast to each platform, you use a service that does that for you.

 I surveyed the market and I found that [Buzzsprout](https://buzzsprout.com) was the best bang for my buck and got me on a lot of platforms.